-Agricultural productivity of the study areas could be reduced as a result of the projects, even after final restoration of individual site components.
+Agricultural productivity of the project study areas could be reduced as a result of the projects, even after final restoration of individual site components.
 The combination of planting on reintroduced, stockpiled topsoil or directly on subsoil materials could affect future cultivation of the individual site components and their associated rating under the FMMP.
-The portion of the OTF located within BLM land would not impact agricultural resources.

-As indicated in Chapter 3, the applicant is required to prepare a Site Restoration Plan.
+As indicated in Chapter 3, the project applicant has prepared site restoration plans for each of the individual project sites.
 In any land restoration project, it is necessary to minimize disruption to topsoil or stockpiled topsoil for later use during restoration following project decommissioning.
 As previously noted in the setting discussion, soil resources within the study areas have a LCC rating ranging from II to III.
 Based on these classifications, one may conclude that on-site soil resources rank relatively high in terms of their suitability for agricultural cultivation (e.g., effective rooting depth, soil texture, nutrient holding capacity, etc.).
 With the implementation of the projects, it is possible that the physical and chemical makeup of the soil materials within the upper soil horizon may change during construction and associated stockpiling operations.
 Improper soil stockpiling and management of the stockpiles could result in increased decomposition of soil organic materials, increased leaching of plant-available nitrogen, and depletion of soil biota communities (e.g., Rhizobium or Frankia).
 Each of these circumstances could have an adverse effect on the future productivity of the restored soils.
-Any reductions in agricultural productivity could significantly limit the types of crops (e.g., deeper rooting crops, orchards, etc.) that may be grown within the study areas in the future.
+Any reductions in agricultural productivity could significantly limit the types of crops (e.g., deeper rooting crops, orchards, etc.) that may be grown within the project study areas in the future.
 This is considered a significant impact attributable to the projects.
-Implementation of Mitigation Measure 4.2-1 would reduce this impact to a level less than significant.
-Furthermore, as identified in Section 3.0 Project Description, groundcover, in the form of salt grasses (or similar plant types), may be planted in between the solar arrays to provide dust suppression.
-This type of cover crop generally has minimal irrigation requirements and, thus, minimal vegetation management (e.g., mowing) is anticipated.
-There is a potential that the proposed groundcover could increase pests affecting nearby agricultural fields.
+Implementation of Mitigation Measure 4.2-1b would reduce this impact to a level less than significant.
+Additionally, there is the potential that weeds or other pests may occur within the solar fields if these areas are not properly maintained and managed to control weeds and pests.
 This is considered a significant impact.
 Implementation of Mitigation Measure 4.2-2 would reduce this impact to a level less than significant.